KorfLab/genomikon/motifamatic/README.md

 motifamatic
 ===========

-This `motifamatic` program finds motifs by enumerating all possible combinations of discretized position weight matrices.
+The `motifamatic` program finds motifs by enumerating all possible combinations of discretized position weight matrices.

 ## Discretized Position Weight Matrices ##